Enjoy Dining and Entertaining

-Diaz has a Costco membership, and recently discovered that she can purchase restaurant gift cards for less than face value.
-For example, Costco sells gift cards to various restaurant chains worth $100 that cost only about $80.
+Diaz recently discovered that she can purchase restaurant gift cards for less than face value through her wholesale club membership.
+For example, some wholesale clubs sell gift cards to various restaurant chains worth $100 that cost only about $80.
 "A friend of mine told me about these gift cards and now I will definitely start getting them," says Diaz.

-Discounted gift cards can also be found at other warehouse stores like Sam's Club.
-Restaurant.com and CardCash also sell gift cards at discounts up to as much as 50 percent off the bill.
+The discount will vary from store to store, but you can save up to 50 percent off your total.
 Make sure to read the fine print so there are no surprises, since some restaurants might have an expiration date or exclude certain purchases like alcoholic beverages.

 3. Look for coupons

-According to RetailMeNot, more than one in three diners will hunt for deals before heading to a restaurant, and even more will do so if they are eating with children.
-Terri Lynn, from Naples, Florida is one such diner.
+Research suggests more than one in three diners will hunt for deals before heading to a restaurant, and even more will do so if they are eating with children.

 4. Go right before the dinner rush